 Madge would be remiss if she didn’t include Mr. Madge’s favorite sex symbol, Jayne Mansfield.
 A shooting star in Hollywood in several popular movies during the 1950s including “The Girl Can’t Help It” in 1956 before her tragic death in 1967.
 Now best known as the mother of SVU’s Mariska Hargitay.

-Yvette Mimieux, a popular actress in film and television in the 1960s – 1980s, in a fabulous dress from 1961?
+Yvette Mimieux, a popular actress in film and television in the 1960s – 1980s.
+Isn’t this a fabulous dress from 1961?

-Who doesn’t love our favorite genie, Barbara Eden.”Jeannie”, Barbara Eden, celebrating in 1963.
+Who doesn’t love our favorite genie, Barbara Eden, celebrating in 1963.